-We signed up for a month-to-month subscription because we like to live on the edge and are constantly testing out the latest identity theft protection on the block, but if we’d signed up for an annual subscription, we also could have canceled within 30 days of purchase and gotten our money back.
+We signed up for a month-to-month subscription because we like to live on the edge and are testing out the latest identity theft protection on the block constantly, but if we’d signed up for an annual subscription, we also could have canceled within 30 days of purchase and gotten our money back.

-Overall, we’re fans of Identity Guard’s comprehensive features and affordable pricing, especially on the lower-tier Value plans.
-We also really appreciate the personal touches in how easy it is to reach a human through a specific case manager or customer service.
-While it still annoys us that they don’t have a free trial, this certainly isn’t a dealbreaker, and we think Identity Guard is worth it overall.
+Overall, we’re fans of Identity Guard’s comprehensive features and affordable pricing, especially on the lower-tier Value and Total plans.
+Also, we really appreciated how easy it was to reach a human through a specific case manager or customer service.
+While it still annoys us that it doesn’t have a free trial, this certainly isn’t a dealbreaker, and we think Identity Guard is worth it overall.

 Identity Guard provides a service called IBM Watson © Artificial Intelligence.
 IBM created a computing system called Watson that can scour the internet for users’ credentials.
-Identity Guard uses this tool to gather insights about potential identity theft threats, which they claim gives them the shortest response time for inquiries made with the three credit bureaus.
+Identity Guard uses this tool to gather insights about potential identity theft threats, which it claims gives it the shortest response time for inquiries made with the three credit bureaus.

 The cost of Identity Guard depends on what plan you sign up for.
-If you’re signing up just for you, the plans range from $8.99 to $24.99 a month.
-If you’re signing up for a family, meaning anyone and everyone in your household, those plans cost between $14.99 to $39.99 a month.
+If you’re signing up just for yourself, the plans range from $7.50 to $25 a month.
+If you’re signing up for a family, meaning anyone and everyone in your household, those plans cost between $12.50 and $40 per month.
 Of course, there are savings to be had if you sign up for an annual plan.